smosley/public.lab/demo/drupal.bare/readme.md

 ### Create the bare tpl.php file with the following content

+* If your new content type has the drupal machine_name `bare_page` then you will want to create a *.tpl.php file called `node--bare-page.tpl.php`
-* If your new content type
+* If your new content type has the drupal machine_name `barepage` then you will want to create a *.tpl.php filed called `node--barepage.tpl.php`

+The file should have the following content:

 ```
 <?php
    dpm($node);